 |70g||Cauliflower, cut into small florets|

-Building the terrine
+To prepare the terrine

-For the soused vegetables
+To prepare the soused vegetables

 Recipe from 'Kitchen Secrets' by Raymond Blanc, published by Bloomsbury.